meirwah/awesome-incident-response/README.md

 * [KnTList](http://www.gmgsystemsinc.com/knttools/) - Computer memory analysis tools
 * [Rekall](http://www.rekall-forensic.com/) - Open source tool (and library) for the extraction of digital artifacts from volatile memory (RAM) samples
 * [Memoryze](https://www.fireeye.com/services/freeware/memoryze.html) - Memoryze by Mandiant is a free memory forensic software that helps incident responders find evil in live memory.
 Memoryze can acquire and/or analyze memory images, and on live systems, can include the paging file in its analysis.
+* [Memoryze for Mac](https://www.fireeye.com/services/freeware/memoryze-for-the-mac.html) - Memoryze for Mac is Memoryze but then for Macs.
+A lower number of features, however.

 ### Memory Imaging Tools